gboehl/econpizza/README.rst

 -------

 There is no formal documentation (yet).
 Check
-`this documentation <https://pydsge.readthedocs.io/en/latest/installation_guide.html>`_ for an easy going instalation (using `econpizza` instead of `pydsge`).
+`this documentation <https://pydsge.readthedocs.io/en/latest/installation_guide.html>`_ for an easy going installation (using `econpizza` instead of `pydsge`).
 The package optionally depends on the `grgrlib` package to check for determinancy, so maybe also install it when you are at it.

 An small-scale nonlinear New Keynesian model with ZLB is provided `as an example <https://github.com/gboehl/econpizza/blob/master/econpizza/examples/nk.yaml>`_.
 Here is how to simulate it and plot some nonlinear impulse responses: